 - Private boards and docs

 - Integrations (25,000 actions per month)

-- Enterprise-grade security & governance
+- Enterprise-grade security and governance

-- Advanced analytics and reporting
+- Advanced reporting and analytics

 - Multi-level permissions